NickGraus/interactive-video/README.md

 # interactive-video

 ## Description
-In this GitHub repo is a prototype to make the videoplayer for the Brainport Museum more interactive.
+In this GitHub repository is a prototype to make the videoplayer for the Brainport Museum more interactive.
-This repo is a small part of the official repo: https://github.com/RobinGalema/Brainport-Groep-1
+This repo is a small part of the official repository: https://github.com/RobinGalema/Brainport-Groep-1

 ## Requirements
 Inside the html file this piece of code should be added to make the prototype work properly: